Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

-The District is Edmonton Public Schools, which includes the Board of Trustees, central service departments and all schools.
+The Division is Edmonton Public Schools, which includes the Board of Trustees, central service departments and all schools.

-Stakeholder Relations is how the District relates to, and interacts with, our stakeholders.
-The District’s approach to stakeholder relations focuses on best practices in communications, engagement and collaboration to support meaningful stakeholder participation, as well as strategic and mutually beneficial relationships between the District and its stakeholders.
-The District relies on recognized standards for public participation practice, such as the International Association for Public Participation (IAP2) Spectrum for Public Participation.
+Stakeholder Relations is how the Division relates to, and interacts with, our stakeholders.
+The Division’s approach to stakeholder relations focuses on best practices in communications, engagement and collaboration to support meaningful stakeholder participation, as well as strategic and mutually beneficial relationships between the Division and its stakeholders.
+The Division relies on recognized standards for public participation practice, such as the International Association for Public Participation (IAP2) Spectrum for Public Participation.
 It provides a framework for increasing levels of public engagement depending on the purpose of stakeholder participation and degree of impact a decision or initiative may have on stakeholders.
 The levels of engagement from IAP2 are: inform, consult, involve, collaborate and empower.

 Definitions for the following terms and for terminology for all other policies related to AE.BP Welcoming, Inclusive, Safe and Healthy Learning and Working Environments are found in a Glossary of Terms (linked in References).